 6.2 The award shall mention the names of the arbitrators, the secretary of the tribunal, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and a statement of awards.

-6.3 If it deems it appropriate, the second degree Arbitral Tribunal may make partial or interim awards.
+6.3 If it seems it appropriate, the second degree Arbitral Tribunal may make partial or interim awards.

-6.4 After full payment of the final costs and fees of the arbitration, the Court shall communicate an original of the award to each party and/or its counsel, as well as to each arbitrator.
-A certified copy of the original award held by the Court may be drawn up by the secretariat at the request of a party, provided that all other parties are informed.
+6.5 After full payment of the final costs and fees of the arbitration, the Chamber shall communicate an original of the award to each party and/or its counsel, as well as to each arbitrator.
+A certified copy of the original award held by the Chamber may be drawn up by the secretariat at the request of a party, provided that all other parties are informed.

 6.6 The award is confidential.
 However, it may be published with the written agreement and in the manner determined by the parties.